skoro/php-project/README.md

 some simple services where the usage of a framework is over bloated.

 ## Getting started
+There is two choices of running the application:
+1. php-fpm
+2. swoole

+All those build by default as `app` and `app-server` containers.

 ```shell
 docker-compose up -d
 ```